DSA-Marathon/DSA_Marathon/Git_and_Github/README.md

 ## How to contribute

+1. Make your own repo for solution submissions
-1. Fork the project
+2. Fork the project
-2. Make any changes in your forked repo
+3. Make any changes in your forked repo
-3. On this repo, click `Pull Requests` and raise a `Pull Request` selecting your fork on the right drop down
+4. On this repo, click `Pull Requests` and raise a `Pull Request` selecting your fork on the right drop down

 Questions can be asked by raising an `Issue`.